-Class: Characters may be Professors, Investigators, Monster Whackers, or Cultists.
-Each Class has different abilities, as shown on the cards.
-You gain the abilities of a Class the moment you play its card in front of you, and you lose them as soon as you discard that card.
+Class: Characters may be Cavalry, Cowboys, Indians, Outlaws, or Dudes with the appropriate Class card.
+Each Class has different abilities, shown on the cards.
+You gain the abilities of a Class the moment you play its card in front of you, and lose them as soon as you discard that card.
 Some Class abilities are powered by discards.
 You may discard any card, in play or in your hand, to power a special ability.

-You can discard a Class card at any time, even in combat: "I don't wanna be a Professor any more."
-Exception: you cannot discard the Cultist card voluntarily.
-See Cultists, below.
-When you discard a Class card, you become classless until you play another class card.
+You can discard a Class card at any time, even in combat: "I don't wanna be a Dude any more."
+When vou discard a Class card, you become classless until you play another class card.